kahu-2022/humm/README.md

 15. I want to be able to read general information about the center
     - e.g meal times, faqs

-know what resources are available
-    - Types of resources